 Physical fitness standards are required to be met in order to be selected for the team and to remain an active member of the team.
 The team conducts 2 physical fitness tests on an annual basis.

 A major equipment project started and completed in 2012 was the acquisition of 2 armored vehicles.
-Officer Nick Amor provided the initiative for this project and was responsible for overseeing the completion of it.
-As a result, the team now operates an armored transport truck and an up-armored Humvee.
-Both vehicles were originally attained through government surplus programs at minimum expense and will be featured in the annual "Hands on Trucks" event in August in Lafayette.
-The vehicles are pictured in the team photo.
+Lieutenant Nick Amor provided the initiative for this project and was responsible for overseeing the completion of it.
+As a result, the team now operates an armored bank trunk that has been refurbished, retrofitted, and outfitted with electronics.
+The second vehicle is a Humvee that was obtained through the military surplus program.
+The Humvee has since been up-armored extensively.
+Almost all of the work and labor done for both vehicles was donated by officers and businesses in the community who donated time and materials.

 SWAT Challenge Event

-On an annual basis since 2003, the LPD SWAT team has participated in the Indiana SWAT Officers' Association SWAT Challenge Event.
+On an annual basis since 2003, the LPD SWAT team has participated in the Indiana SWAT Officers’ Association SWAT Challenge Event.
 This team competition usually consists of 16 to 20 participating teams from Indiana and surrounding states.
-In 2014, the LPD team placed 1st overall and took 1st place in the Obstacle Course and Hostage Rescue events.
-The 2014 team members were:
+In 2013, 2014, and 2015 the LPD team placed 1st overall and took 1st place in the Obstacle Course and Hostage Rescue events.